Atr0y/FLashcards-for-German-Words-and-their-Translations/README.md

 Select the language you like and copy the words, paste it in google sheets.

-In the column next to the word write '=GOOGLETRANSLATE(A1,L1,L2)', A1 = click on the word you want to translate, L1=language code for the language you want to translate, in this case 'de' (german), L2= language code for the language you want to translate to, in this case 'en' (English).
+In the column next to the word write '=GOOGLETRANSLATE (A1, L1, L2)', A1 = click on the word you want to translate, L1=language code for the language you want to translate, in this case 'de' (german), L2= language code for the language you want to translate to, in this case 'en' (English).

 Drag it to all the rows and download the file in .csv format.